Contents on this page:

 - If your Bachelor’s degree is not completed yet at the date of application, you will need to give proof of your study progress so far (transcript of records with temporary grade) and further, give proof that you are registered for all missing exams.
 This proof needs to be signed and stamped by your university’s examination office.
 The final documents then need to be handed in until the end of the first semester at the latest.

-FAQ: Previous studies & English language requirements
+Questions about previous studies & English language requirements

 As stated above, we welcome applications from candidates from all over the world with previous academic studies in the following fields:

-Computer Science (such as Programming, Computer Engineering among others)
+- Computer Science (such as Programming, Computer Engineering, among others)

-Education (such as Pedagogy, Learning Sciences among others)
+- Education (such as Pedagogy, Learning Sciences, among others)

-Psychology (such as clinical Psychology, educational Psychology among others)
+- Psychology (such as clinical Psychology, educational Psychology, among others)

 My academic background is not in one of these fields, should I still apply?

 Yes.
 Bachelor degrees in other (but still EduTech-relevant) fields may be accepted, provided that there are available spaces for applicants with unrelated educational backgrounds.
 This provision varies each year, based on the total amount of applicants.
-It is also required that you have a very good final grade (1.5 or better according to the German grading system).
+It is also required that you have a very good final grade (desired 1.5 or better according to the German grading system).

 Can I apply without programming skills?